Adobe Stock | Photo by fahrwasser

-It’s no surprise peanut butter is on our all-time list of favorite flavors: it’s rich, it’s salty, and it’s extremely versatile.
-(Try it on your oatmeal; trust us.)
+It’s no surprise that peanut butter is on our all-time list of favorite flavors: it’s rich, it’s salty, and it’s extremely versatile.
 In fact, peanut butter can be used in just about any recipe for virtually every meal of the day.

 Case in point is this Nutty Monkey Granola, crafted by Christine Yang of Garnerville.
-Here’s how to make it at home:
+Just as this granola is perfect with milk or atop yogurt in the morning, so too is it ideal as an afternoon snack or sprinkled on ice cream at night.
+Here’s how to make it at home (recipe courtesy of Christine Yang):

 2 cups old-fashioned oats